-As mentioned above, the client has requested to provide an alternative valuation assessment for the subject property taking into consideration on the following scenario and assumptions that the subject property will be leased to the Ministry of Housing (MOH) for an initial term of 3 years with a renewable for a full term of 6 years on triple net basis.
-We also understand that the lease is the process of legal finalisation.
+As mentioned above, the client has requested to provide an alternative valuation assessment for the subject property taking into consideration on the following scenario and assumptions that the subject property is leased to the Ministry of Housing (MOH) for an initial term of 3 years with a renewable full term of 6 years on a triple net basis.
+We also understand that the lease has completed.